chef/chef-web-docs/chef_master/source/about_chefdk.rst

      - A workflow plugin for knife that helps groups of people work together in the same chef-repo and Chef server.
    * - Ruby
      - The reference language for Chef.
-   * - cookstyle
-     - A Rubocop-based style-checking tool for writing clean cookbooks.

 Chef DK Tools
 -----------------------------------------------------